Extremal behavior of ideals of minors: Introduction

-A known result on the periodicity of ideals of minors is over rings of Burch index at least 2.
+A result on the periodicity of ideals of minors is known over rings of Burch index at least 2.
 For more on Burch index, we refer interested readers to \cite{DaoEisenbud2023,DKT20}.
 Let $(R,\m,\sk)$ be a local ring of depth $0$.
 It is shown in \cite[Theorem 0.1]{DaoEisenbud2023} that if $R$ is of Burch index at least 2, then the 7-th syzygy module of any finitely generated non-free module $M$ contains $\sk$ as a direct summand.
 Coupling this with \cite[Theorem~2.15]{BDS23}, given that $R$ is not a hypersurface, we have that $I_{n,r}^R(M)=\m^r$ for $n\gg 0$.
-Most artinian stretched Gorenstein rings are Gorenstein non-hypersurface rings, which are of Burch index 0 (see \cite[Example 4.5]{DaoEisenbud2023}).
-As for fiber product rings, it is harder to compute the Burch index.
-An example is $\sk[x]/(x^t)\times_{\mathsf k} \sk[y,z]$ for any $t\geq 3$, which is of Burch index $1$.
-Thus, our \Cref{introthm:periodicity}, which states that over some rings $R$ of Burch index at most 1, given a finitely generated non-free module $M$, we still have $I^R_{n,r}(M)=\m^r$ for $n\gg 0$.
-This complements the known result over rings of Burch index at least 2.
+Artinian stretched Gorenstein rings are typically not hypersurface rings (see \cite{Sa79}), and consequently must be of Burch index 0 (see \cite[Example 5.5]{DaoEisenbud2023}).
+As for fiber product rings, if both factors have depth zero the Burch index of the fiber product is the sum of the Burch indices of the factors, which produces many fiber product rings of Burch index less than two.
+A particular family of examples where one of the factors does not have depth $0$ is $\sk[x]/(x^t)\times_{\mathsf k} T$ for any $t\geq 3$ and any regular ring $T$; these rings have Burch index $1$.
+As \Cref{introthm:periodicity} makes no presumption on the Burch index of the ring, our results complement those known over rings of Burch index at least 2.